 London broil is one of my favorite meats to make jerky with, but it costs roughly $10-12 a pound (here in Alaska, anyways), so using it on a normal basis isn’t financially feasible.

-When I set out to create these Cheap & Easy Beef Jerky Strips Using Ground Beef, I didn’t want to use gluten free soy sauce (otherwise known as gluten free tamari) to flavor the meat, nor did I want to use coconut aminos as an alternative (I don’t care for them and they can be expensive).
+When I set out to create these ground beef jerky strips, I didn’t want to use gluten free soy sauce (otherwise known as gluten free tamari) to flavor the meat, nor did I want to use coconut aminos as an alternative (I don’t care for them and they can be expensive).

 So I decided to try a liquid mixture of beef broth, molasses, and liquid smoke.
-I couldn’t believe how perfect it all worked out; these jerky strips are bursting with flavor!
+I couldn’t believe how perfect it all worked out; this ground beef jerky is bursting with flavor!

 We use this jerky gun to form our ground beef into jerky strips.